 When should private loans be considered?

 Before applying for a private loan, it’s recommended all federal & state financial aid options (such as federal direct student loans and possibly the PA State Grant, for eligible students) are exhausted.
 The first step to apply for federal and state financial aid is to complete the Free Application for Federal Student Aid (FAFSA) each school year.

 You should learn about the differences between federal and private student loans before applying for a private loan.

 Where can I apply for a private loan?

-Montco has partnered with ELM Select to provide you with a list of lenders that have a history of excellent customer service in working with our students and parents.
-This list is reviewed annually and made available to our auditors in conjunction with their review for the federal Department of Education’s requirements related to preferred lender lists.
-You are not required to select a lender from this list and may work with any bank or lender of your choice who will approve a private educational loan to be used at Montco for your educational expenses.
+We have partnered with ELM Select to provide you with a neutral, comprehensive list of private education loan lenders that our students have borrowed from within the past three years.
+The College does not endorse, recommend, or promote any of the lenders.
+You are not required to select a lender from this list.
+You may work with any bank or lender of your choice who will approve a private educational loan to use at Montco for your educational expenses.

 Visit ELM Select for information about funding your education and to compare various student and parent private educational loan options.